miguoliang/old_blog/code/_posts/2019-11-14-jekyll-beginner-guide.md

 ## Start a new website

-Run the command `jekyll new effective-jekyll`, and a folder named `effective-jekyll` has been create in your current directory.
-The `effective-jekyll` folder is called the root directory of the website.
+Run the command `jekyll new jekyll-beginner-guide`, and a folder named `jekyll-beginner-guide` has been create in your current directory.
+The `jekyll-beginner-guide` folder is called the root directory of the website.
 You will see it many times in my blog.

-Enter the root directory of the website you just created by the command `cd effective-jekyll`, and list all files and folders of the website project.
+Enter the root directory of the website you just created by the command `cd jekyll-beginner-guide`, and list all files and folders of the website project.

 ```shell
 $ ls -l